 What Else Is Needed:

-How To Use The Santa Letter & Craft Activity:
+How To Use The Letter to Santa Activity:

 If you are using the black and white craft template, your kids will color the parts of Santa including his head, hat, beard, arms, legs, and boots.